 Rejecting familiar recitations of problems of ecological decline and planetary boundaries, this compact book instead offers a spirited explication of what everyone desires: a good life.
 Fundamental concepts of the good life are explained and explored, as are forces that threaten the good life for all.
-The remedy, says the book’s seven international authors, lies with the concept of consumptions corridors, enabled by mechanisms of citizen engagement and deliberative democracy.
+The remedy, says the book’s seven international authors, lies with the concept of consumption corridors, enabled by mechanisms of citizen engagement and deliberative democracy.

 Across five concise chapters, readers are invited into conversation about how wellbeing can be enriched by social change that joins "needs satisfaction" with consumerist restraint, social justice, and environmental sustainability.
 In this endeavour, lower limits of consumption that ensure minimal needs satisfaction for all are important, and enjoy ample precedent.
 But upper limits to consumption, argue the authors, are equally essential, and attainable, especially in those domains where limits enhance rather than undermine essential freedoms.

 This book will be of great interest to students and scholars in the social sciences and humanities, and environmental and sustainability studies, as well as to community activists and the general public.

 The Open Access version of this book, available at http://www.taylorfrancis.com/books/e/9780367748746, has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license.

 Table of Contents

 Focusing on needs

 Can we be responsible for a good life for others?

 3. Consumption Corridors as a Vehicle to Pursue the Good Life

 Limits are already out there